alessia-corica/LAB1_Kunitz_project/README.md

 - `matplotlib`, `seaborn`: For plotting results and visualizations.
 - `scikit-learn`: For computing classification performance metrics.

-> All dependencies are used across the performance evaluation and plotting scripts.
+> Ensure all dependencies are installed before running the analysis.

 ## Repository Structure